ICB Board Members

 The Humber & North Yorkshire ICB Board is composed of the following members which includes, Executives, Non-Executives, and Partner Members.

-Amanda Bloor, Chief Operating Officer
+Amanda Bloor, Deputy Chief Executive / Chief Operating Officer

 Amanda trained as a radiographer and worked in hospitals across Newcastle upon Tyne and York.
 After becoming involved in clinical redesign and service improvement, Amanda moved to a career in management and has held senior management roles within the acute sector, Health Authorities and Primary Care Trusts.
 From 2013 Amanda has been a CCG Accountable Officer, firstly for Harrogate and Rural District CCG and then from 2019 North Yorkshire CCG.
 Alongside her CCG roles, Amanda has also held the position of vice chair of North Yorkshire Health and Well Being Board since 2016.

-Jane Hazelgrave, Executive Director of Finance and Investment
+Desiree Irving-Brown, Executive Director of Finance and Investment

 Headshot of Dr Nigel Wells, Executive Director of Clinical and Professional